 The following SHALL apply for communicating the status of all Certificates for which an OCSP responder is willing or required to respond.

-OCSP responses MUST conform to RFC6960 and/or RFC5019.
+OCSP responses MUST conform to RFC 6960 and/or RFC 5019.
 OCSP responses MUST either:

 be signed by the CA that issued the Certificates whose revocation status is being checked, or